 Basically, we were like Apollo 13 astronauts jettisoning the non-essentials.
-We traveled by plane, water taxi, rental car, Uber, Megabus, Amtrak, Metro, and the T. I kept my DSLR in my purse along with a few essentials.
+We traveled by plane, water taxi, rental car, Uber, Megabus, Amtrak, Metro, and the T train.
+I kept my DSLR in my purse along with a few essentials.

 When we got home, there was no pile of things to unpack.
-It was wonderful.
+It was wonderful!
 I walked in the house and did a single load of laundry.
 Traveling light was a lifesaver.
 It took some planning but worked out well.
-Apparently, one can only wear one outfit at a time.
+Apparently, a person can only wear one outfit at a time.
 Who knew?

 P.S.
 Confession-Chris did carry one dress and a pair of flats for me in his bag but that is because I didn’t want to stuff them in my bag.